 - Vocabulary: study of words, word parts, word origins, and grammar

-Classes are held twice a week 6:00 – 8:00 pm.
-Class placement determines whether a student attends Mondays and Wednesdays or Tuesdays and Thursdays.
-Classes are taught by academic language therapists and kept small for maximum learner benefit.
+Classes are held twice a week (see FAQ #1 for more details).
+Classes are taught by Certified Academic Language Therapists, which is the equivalent of a dyslexia therapist.
+Classes are kept small for maximum learner benefit.
 Most students attend classes for a minimum of two (2) semesters.

 *Students aged 16 and 17 can be considered for the program pending an interview.

 - Screening is required before class placement and has a $25 fee.
 Screener fee is waived for young adults aged 16-24 and for others on a case-by-case basis.

 - Class placement depends on reading level and class availability.

 - Neuhaus offers the Adult Literacy classes free of charge to participants thanks to generous donors.

 - Determine if our classes meet your goals.
 Contact us at AdultLiteracy@Neuhaus.org.

 - Make an appointment for the interview and screening.
 The screening is several subtests of standardized tests to determine a reading and spelling level for class placement.
 It is NOT diagnostic testing.
 The screening takes about 1 ½ hours and costs $25.